gisma/uavRmp/README.md

 <!-- badges: end -->

-The [uavRmp](https://github.com/gisma/uavRmp) package is designed for a lightweighted  uav autonomous mission planning including full documentation capabilities.
+The [uavRmp](https://github.com/gisma/uavRmp) package is designed for a light weighted  uav autonomous mission planning including full documentation capabilities.
 In the first place it is a simple and open source planning tool for monitoring flights of low budget drones based on ```R```.
 It provide an easy workflow for planning autonomous surveys including battery-dependent task splitting, save departures, and approaches of each monitoring chunks.

 ## Introduction